 Ten years ago activist Tarana Burke created the Me Too campaign after listening to a 13-year-old girl who had been sexually abused.
 Tarana decided to take action into her own hands and created Just Be Inc., a nonprofit organisation that supports survivors of sexual harassment and assault.
 Tarana has given her life to working on the frontline of ending sexual violence, long before the hashtag.
-Women of colour rightly raised that the efforts of Tarana has not received support over the years from prominent white feminists.
+Women of colour rightly raised that the efforts of Tarana have not received support over the years from prominent white feminists.
 Tarana’s work did not start and nor can it end with a hashtag.

 2. Mary Louise Smith

-Mary, born 1937, is an African-American civil rights activist.
+Mary, born in 1937, is an African-American civil rights activist.
 On 21st October 1955, at the young age of 18, she refused to give up her seat on the segregated bus system in Montgomery, Alabama.
 Mary is one of several women who was arrested, prior to Rosa Parks that year.
 Like Claudette Colvin, another sister who refused to move with racism, Mary was rejected to be the face of the famous lawsuit against segregated buses.
 This was partly because she was so young and partly because her father was an alcoholic: Rosa Parks would be the incredible woman history would remember.
-Lets make some space in our memory for Mary.
+Let’s make some space in our memory for Mary.